+Editor's Note: Lack of visibility of the application might have implications in case a first UE wants to access resources of a second UE.
+In this case the subscriber of the second UE is not able to control and restrict which third party applications are used on the first UE to access resources of the first UE.
+This point is FFS.

 The Token Request includes the authentication of the API Invoker using the API invoker's client credentials.
 The circumstance that the API invoker is located and associated with a UE can be exploited for instance by using AKMA